Universality of estimators for high-dimensional linear models with block dependency

-Relaxing the Gaussianity of covariates of these high-dimensional statistics is crucial to enhance the practicality of high-dimensional methods.
-The property that the behavior of statistics or estimators does not rely on Gaussianity is known as \textit{universality}.
-Specifically, the universality means that properties of statistics under non-Gaussian covariates asymptotically matches that under Gaussian covariates with the same moments.
-Several studies \citep{korada2011applications,montanari2017universality,hu2022universality,goldt2022gaussian,montanari2022universality,dudeja2022spectral, lahiry2023universality} have shown that, in a risk minimization problem, a value of the minimized risk using high-dimensional models achieves universality.
-The universality of approximate massage passing algorithms is also extensively studied using a rotationally invariant matrix \citep{fan2022approximate,dudeja2023universality,wang2024universality}.
-The universality has been studied not only in terms of risks but also in detailed properties of estimators required for statistical inference. \cite{han2023universality} shows that the estimators of high-dimensional parameters obtained by risk minimization achieve the universality. \cite{han2024entrywise} demonstrates that an estimator given by a first-order algorithm achieves the universality.
-Furthermore, the universality has been shown to hold in more specific high-dimensional models.
+Relaxing the Gaussianity assumption on covariates in high-dimensional statistics is crucial for enhancing the practicality of high-dimensional methods.
+The property whereby the behavior of statistics or estimators does not depend on Gaussianity is known as \textit{universality}.
+Specifically, universality implies that properties of statistics under non-Gaussian covariates asymptotically match those under Gaussian covariates sharing the same moments.
+Several studies \citep{korada2011applications,montanari2017universality,hu2022universality,goldt2022gaussian,montanari2022universality,dudeja2022spectral, lahiry2023universality} have demonstrated that, in risk minimization problems, the minimized risk values using high-dimensional models exhibit universality.
+The universality of approximate message passing algorithms has also been extensively studied in the context of rotationally invariant matrices \citep{fan2022approximate,dudeja2023universality,wang2024universality}.
+Moreover, universality has been examined not only in terms of risks but also in terms of detailed properties of estimators required for statistical inference. \cite{han2023universality} shows that estimators for high-dimensional parameters obtained through risk minimization exhibit universality. \cite{han2024entrywise} demonstrates universality for estimators derived from first-order algorithms.
+Additionally, universality has been shown to hold within more specific high-dimensional models.